 - (1) Concentrated loads (ie: Valves and other appurtenances) should be supported directly so as to eliminate high stress concentrations.
 Should this be impractical, then the pipe must be supported immediately adjacent to the load. - (2) In systems where large fluctuations in temperature occur, allowances must be made for expansion and contraction of the piping system.
-Since changes in direction in the system are usually sufficient to allow for expansion and contraction, hangers must be placed so as not to restrict this movement.

-- (3) Since plastic pipe expands or contracts approximately five times more than steel, hangers should not restrict this movement.
+Since changes in direction in the system are usually sufficient to allow for expansion and contraction, hangers must be placed so as not to restrict this movement. - (3) Since plastic pipe expands or contracts approximately five times more than steel, hangers should not restrict this movement.
 When using a clamp-type hanger, the hanger should not force the pipe and fittings into position. - (4) Hangers should provide as much bearing surface as possible.
-To prevent damage to the pipe, file smooth any sharp edges or burrs on the hangers or supports. - (5) Plastic piping systems must not be placed alongside steam or other high temperature pipe lines or other high temperature objects. - (6) Support spacing for horizontal piping systems must be determined by the maximum operating temperature the system will encounter.
-The piping should be supported on uniform centers with supports that do not restrict the axial movement. - (7) For vertical lines, it is recommended that an engineer design the vertical supports according to the vertical load involved. - (8) Changes in direction should be supported as close as practical to the fitting to avoid introducing excessive torsional stresses into the system.
+To prevent damage to the pipe, file smooth any sharp edges or burrs on the hangers or supports. - (5) The use of coated hangers with plastic pipe is neither recommended or necessary.
+If coated hangers are used, verify that the rubber or vinyl coating utilized does not contain plasticizers and is chemically compatible with the plastic pipe material. - (6) Plastic piping systems must not be placed alongside steam or other high temperature pipe lines or other high temperature objects. - (7) Support spacing for horizontal piping systems must be determined by the maximum operating temperature the system will encounter.
+The piping should be supported

+- on uniform centers with supports that do not restrict the axial movement. - (8) For vertical lines, it is recommended that an engineer design the vertical supports according to the vertical load involved.
+Vertical CPVC piping should be properly supported and have a mid-story guide, unless thermal expansion requires another design. - (9) Changes in direction should be supported as close as practical to the fitting to avoid introducing excessive torsional stresses into the system.
 Please see the associated chart showing the recommended support spacing according to size, schedule, and operating temperatures.
 These spacings apply to continuous spans of uninsulated lines, with no concentrated loads, conveying liquids with specific gravities of up to 1.00.